 The Page Program (PP) instruction is for programming the memory to be "0".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Page Program (PP).
 The device programs only the last 256 data bytes sent to the device.

-The last address byte (the 8 least significant address bits, A7-A0) should be set to 0 for 256 bytes page program.
-If A7-A0 are not all zero, transmitted data that exceed page length are programmed from the starting address (24-bit address that last 8 bit are all 0) of currently selected page.
-If the data bytes sent to the device exceeds 256, the last 256 data byte is programmed at the request page and previous data will be disregarded.
-If the data bytes sent to the device has not exceeded 256, the data will be programmed at the request address of the page.
-There will be no effort on the other data bytes of the same page.
+If the entire 256 data bytes are going to be programmed, A7-A0 (The eight least significant address bits) should be set to 0.
+If the eight least significant address bits (A7-A0) are not all 0, all transmitted data going beyond the end of the current page are programmed from the start address of the same page (from the address A7-A0 are all 0).

+If more than 256 bytes are sent to the device, the data of the last 256-byte is programmed at the request page and previous data will be disregarded.
+If less than 256 bytes are sent to the device, the data is programmed at the requested address of the page without effect on other address of the same page.

-The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary(the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.
+The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary (the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.

 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Page Program cycle is in progress.
 The WIP sets 1 during the tPP timing, and sets 0 when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the page is protected by BP2, BP1, BP0 bits, the Page Program (PP) instruction will not be executed.
+If the page is protected by BP1, BP0 bits, the Page Program (PP) instruction will not be executed.